appcircleio/appcircle-docusaurus/docs/enterprise-appstore/customize-ent-store.md

 ### LDAP Login

 In order to create an LDAP login, first click the **Activate** link next to the LDAP login.
 If you select **Enable LDAP Login**, your previous login options will be disabled and LDAP login will be enabled.
 Click the **Details** link and then click the **Create** link.
+Appcircle supports multiple LDAP providers.
+You can add multiple LDAP servers with different settings.

 ![](<https://cdn.appcircle.io/docs/assets/entstore-ldapenable.png>)